gabeklein/expressive-mvc/README.md

 ```

 > While this approach is obviously cleaner, it's also subtly more efficient than inline-functions.
 Not only do these actions have names, we avoid making a new closure for every render.
-This can save unnecessary renders downstream, over otherwise "new" callbacks. 😬
+This can save _a lot_ of unnecessary rendering downstream, for otherwise "new" callbacks. 😬

 ```jsx
 const KitchenCounter = () => {